logans3c/logans3c.github.io/_posts/2025-8-1-ASCWG-2025-QUALS-CTF-WEB-WRITEUP.md

 categories: [CTFs]
 ---

-# Arab Security Conference Quals CTF Writeup - Team `4ay 5amseena`
+# Arab Security Conference Quals CTF Writeup - Team 4ay 5amseena

 I was competing in the Arab Security Conference CTF qualifiers with my team `4ay 5amseena` and managed to snag 4th place out of 434 teams - not too shabby!

-Me (logan0x) and @aelmo (best teammate ever.) crushed 5 out of 7 challenges, so here's my writeup for the ones we solved.
+Me (logan0x) and [@aelmo](https://blog.elmosalamy.com) (best teammate ever.) solved 5 out of 7 challenges, so here's my writeup for the ones we solved.

 Quick heads up: this writeup might be a bit rough around the edges with missing images and stuff because the organizers shut down the challenges pretty quickly after the competition ended.
 I hate writing writeups while the CTF is still running, so this is more of a brain dump of my thought process and solving steps.
 I'll share any exploits I whipped up during the competition too.